StackVista/stackstate-docs/setup/kubernetes_install/install_stackstate.md

 When the `generate_values.sh` script is run without any arguments, it will guide you through the required configuration.
 You can also optionally pass all required arguments on the command line, this is useful for scripting.

 ```
-# Run script in interactive mode.
-# You will be prompted to enter the required configuration
 ./generate_values.sh

-# Run script in non-interactive mode
-# All required configuration is included
-./generate_values.sh -n \
--b <external URL for StackState> \
--u <username to pull images> \
--p <password to pull images> \
--l <StackState license key> \
--d <admin API password> \
--k <optional: Kubernetes cluster name and enable Kubernetes support>
 ```

-For the production setup the default should be good \(i.e. redundant storage services\).
-It is possible to create smaller deployments for test setups, see the [test environment deployments](./).
+{% hint style="info" %}

-Store it somewhere safe so that it can be reused for upgrades.
-This saves some work on upgrades but more importantly StackState will keep using the same api key which is desirable because then agents and other data providers for StackState don't need to be updated.
+Store the generated 'values.yaml' file somewhere safe.
+You can reuse this file for upgrades, which will save time and (more importantly) ensures that StackState continues to use the same API key.
+This is desirable as it means Agents and other data providers for StackState will not need to be updated.
+{% endhint %}

+The `values.yaml` file generated is suitable for a production setup \(i.e. redundant storage services\).
+It is also possible to create smaller deployments for test setups, see [development setup](development_setup.md).